 Once the grapes are softened, the skins have just burst and the syrup formed, this is when to remove them from the oven.
 Set the pan aside for five minutes and then place all those sticky grapes onto your chilled mascarpone tart and spoon that excess syrup over the top.

 Drizzle with some extra honey and add some fresh thyme leaves and bam... you have what is essentially a simple tart to create but one that is a flavour sensation.
 This Roasted Grape Mascarpone Tart will blow your mind!

 Plus, how beautiful are those shiny, jewel like grapes!
 They were a pure joy to photograph.
 On a photographic and stylistic level, this tart has to be one of my favourite to photograph!

-- Pre-heat oven to 180C/350F.
-Place grapes on a baking tray and drizzle honey over.
-Scatter thyme leaves and place in oven for 15 to 20 minutes until grape skins have just start to burst and juice from the grapes forms a sticky syrup with the honey.
+- Pre-heat oven to 180°C (350°F).
+Place grapes on a baking tray, drizzle honey over, and toss lightly together.
+Scatter thyme leaves over the grapes and place in the oven for 15 to 20 minutes until grape skins have just started to burst and juice from the grapes forms a sticky syrup with the honey.

-- Place mascarpone, vanilla bean paste and lemon zest in the bowl of an electric stand mixer and beat on medium until light and fluffy.
-Add double dream and beat until just combined.
+- Place the mascarpone cheese, vanilla bean paste and lemon zest in the bowl of an electric stand mixer and beat on medium until light and fluffy.
+Add double cream and beat until just combined.

 - Spoon mascarpone mixture into the tart shell and spread out evenly with an offset spatular.
 Refrigerate for 30 minutes.

-- Place roasted grapes onto the mascarpone filling and spoon the syrup from the base of the baking dish over the grapes.
+- Once chilled, place roasted grapes onto the mascarpone filling and spoon the syrup from the base of the baking dish over the grapes.
 Decorate with another drizzle of honey and thyme leaves.
 Slice and serve immediately.